BYU-AUVSI/metis/README.md

 `/waypoint_path`
 `/get_mission_with_id`

-## Required ROS Topics

-# State of the Package

-We reverted rosplane to "Vanilla," meaning the base MAGICC lab code.
+# Running in Simulation

-To get the skeleton running (but without functionality), you need at least the following repositories:
+To run Metis in simulation, you need at least the following repositories:

 - rosplane
 - ros_groundstation (AUVSI-SUAS-2019 branch)
 - metis

-To run, execute the following commands (each will need its own terminal):
+To run, execute the following commands (each will need its own shell):

 ```
 roslaunch rosplane_sim fixedwing.launch             # Launches the simulation.
 Make sure to hit "play" in Gazebo.